Climate change will lead to increased eye disease

 By outlining 10 key areas for action, the guide empowers eye care providers to make sustainable changes to their practice.
 As the guide states:

-‘Early studies have shown that high temperature and low rainfall – both more likely because of climate change – are associated with an increase in trachoma infection11.
+“Early studies have shown that high temperature and low rainfall – both more likely because of climate change – are associated with an increase in trachoma infection.
 Vitamin A deficiency is predicted to rise due to a likely increase in food insecurity.

 CBM works to ensure that the most vulnerable have access to eye health; that eye health systems are accessible, inclusive and sustainable by being mainstreamed into government health initiatives.
 This is to prevent avoidable blindness and ensure those with permanent visual impairment or blindness are not left behind.
-From this call to action it is clear that we cannot commit to work toward the prevention of eye-disease and avoidable blindness without too working in harmony with the environment.
+From this call to action it is clear that we cannot commit to work toward the prevention of eye disease and avoidable blindness without also working in harmony with the environment.

-CBM Australia supports inclusive eye health with partners in Bangladesh, Indonesia, India, Nepal, The Philippines, PNG, Cameroon, Ethiopia, India and Nigeria.
+CBM Australia supports inclusive eye health with partners in Bangladesh, Indonesia, Nepal, Philippines, Papua New Guinea, Cameroon and Nigeria.